Waitlist is currently closed

 Public Housing Waitlist Information

-The Public Housing Waitlists are open.
+YCH public housing waitlist are closed as of 2/28/2023.
+We will provide notification to the public two weeks prior to re-opening our waitlist.
 Please be advised that units are typically occupied by long-term residents, so the wait can be lengthy, typically years.
 To make sure you do not miss notification of your name coming to the top of any waitlist, please remember to contact YCH whenever your mailing address changes.

 To apply and be placed on a waiting list, click here.